 The nominations committee is empowered by the Articles of Association of the Company to reject any recommendation made to it if, in its considered opinion, the appointment of the person so recommended as a Director could be detrimental to the Company's interests, or if such person is not considered fit and proper to occupy that position.
 The committee and the existing Board members themselves may also make recommendations for the appointment of new directors at the annual general meeting.
 Where the number of candidates approved by the nominations committee is greater than the number of vacancies on the Board, an election would take place in accordance with the provisions of the Articles of Association of the Company.
-In this respect, it is pertinent to note that, in advance of the 2020 annual general meeting, the Nominations Committee received five (5) valid nominations for the appointment of incumbent Non-Executive Directors and was requested to consider the nomination of Mr Keith Busuttil as a non-executive director of the Company.
-On 1 July 2020, the Nominations Committee of the Company approved Mr Busuttil's nomination as a non-executive director of the Company.
-Mr Busuttil was subsequently appointed at the 2020 AGM.
+In this respect, it is pertinent to note that, in advance of the 2021 annual general meeting, the Nominations Committee received two (2) valid nominations for the appointment of incumbent Non-Executive Directors, Prof. Juanito Camilleri and Mr. Georgios Kakouras, which nominations were approved by the Nominations Committee and both approved candidates were automatically appointed, without requiring a resolution to be voted upon in view of the fact that the number of approved candidates did not exceed the number of vacancies and that no shareholder holding not less than ten per cent (10%) in nominal value of the shares having voting rights demanded that a vote be taken in respect of all or any one or more of the approved candidates.

-The RemNom Committee met five (5) times during the period under review, and is scheduled to meet in advance of and following the Company's next annual general meeting, in addition to meetings which may be held from time to time as well as may be required.
+The RemNom Committee met once during the period under review and is scheduled to meet in advance of and following the Company's next annual general meeting, in addition to meetings which may be held from time to time and as may be required.